Wood Coasters

 Dscn2346

-With the wood mosaic in place, mix up sufficient epoxy to fill the spaces in-between.
-To determine the amount of epoxy needed, pour uncooked rice into the plate, filling all the cavities in-between the wood slices.
-Level it out, just above the level of the slices and then pour the rice out into a measuring cup.
+With the wood mosaic in place, mix sufficient epoxy to fill the spaces between the slices.
+To determine the amount of epoxy needed, pour uncooked rice into the plate, filling all the cavities between the wood slices.
+Level it out just above the level of the slices, and then pour the rice out into a measuring cup.
 The resulting measurement should equal the amount of epoxy needed for potting the trivet.

-Epoxy compounds used for potting wood are different than those used as an adhesive.
-They are of a thinner viscosity and have a longer working time, with a correspondingly longer drying time.
-They can either be used as they come, which will harden clear or dyed ground mica can be added to the epoxy, while mixing it, to tint it a variety of vibrant colors.
-Allow the potted coaster at least 24 hours to cure totally before working further on it.
+Epoxy compounds used for potting wood are different from those used as adhesives.
+They are thinner in viscosity and have a longer working time and correspondingly longer drying time.
+They can either be used as they come, which will harden clear, or dyed ground mica can be added to the epoxy while mixing it to tint it a variety of vibrant colors.
+Allow the potted coaster at least 24 hours to cure completely before working further on it.

-At this point, neither the top or bottom surfaces of the coasters will be smooth and level.
+At this point, neither the top nor bottom surfaces of the coasters will be smooth and level.
 It will be necessary to take some material off the surface to level them.
-However, I’d avoid using a planer for this.
-When I tried using a power planer, the wood slices weren’t able to withstand the force being applied by the tool.
-It literally tore the casting apart, splitting the wood slices apart, even though I was only taking a very thin slice off the surface.
+However, I’d avoid using a planner for this.
+When I tried using a power planer, the wood slices couldn’t withstand the force being applied by the tool.
+It tore the casting apart, splitting the wood slices apart, even though I only took a skinny slice off the surface.

 router planing jig